-For me, collaboration means interference.
+Well, I led a senior management retreat for a client one time, and in a rare moment of truth-telling, one members from the management team said something along these lines: “For me, collaboration means interference.
 Collaboration means I have to stop what I’m working on —something I know to be delivering great value to this organization — and instead spend my time working on one of my colleague’s projects.
-I know deep down that there is value to collaboration, but the truth is it gets in the way of me delivering results that the rest of you are counting on me to deliver.
+I know, deep down, there is value to collaboration, but the truth is it gets in the way of me delivering results the rest of you are counting on me to deliver.”

 - How much do egos matter?
 If your culture allows people to push back based on their own personal ego demands, collaboration will look one way.
-If your culture insists that egos be left at the door, collaboration will look very different.
+If your culture insists egos be left at the door, collaboration will look very different.
 How does it need to be for you?

 - Do you value facilitation skills?
 The root of the word facilitation is the Latin word for “easy,” and I’m guessing you’d rather have collaboration be easy.
 So are you teaching people facilitation skills?
 Does that matter in your culture?
 Is that capacity equally distributed throughout all parts of your organization?